 Not all of Santa Cruz’s colorful characters are found at the Boardwalk.
 Explore Santa Cruz County shores, and you’ll delight in rocky tide pools teeming with unique sea creatures that wouldn’t be out of place in a Dr. Suess book.
 Tide pooling is a great way to experience the wondrous marine life in Monterey Bay, no scuba tanks required!
 With something new to discover every visit, the following seaside spots will keep you happy as a clam.

 Some of the best tide pools in Santa Cruz County are found along the rocky shores that stretch from Lighthouse Point to Davenport.
-It’s here that you’ll find craggy slabs of ancient mudstone rock that fill with hundreds of tide pools.
+It’s here that you’ll find craggy slabs of ancient mudstone rock that fill with hundreds of tide pools, but for some more specific spots, take a look below.

 This Westside gem isn’t short on visual spectacles including thousands of migrating monarch butterflies and the beach’s namesake, monumental rock “bridge” (which is now an arch following the collapse of land that once extended to shore).
 On the beach’s western flank, you’ll find a series of tide pools carved into a rocky slab overlooking the beach.